FOGProject/fog-docs/docs/Knowledge-Base/reference/compile_ipxe_binaries.md

 PXE binaries, some being undionly and others specific for NICs made by intel or realtek - BIOS and UEFI compatible.
 But still you might want to build your own binary to suit your needs (be it a custom script or debugging enabled).
-Here you\'ll find some hints on how to build your own iPXE binaries.
+Here you'll find some hints on how to build your own iPXE binaries.

 ## Prerequisites